 Social Security Benefits Eligible for the Federal Payment Levy Program

-However, benefit payments, such as lump sum death benefits and benefits paid to children, are not included in the FPLP.
+The lump sum death benefits and benefits paid to children are not included in the FPLP.
 Additionally, Supplemental Security Income (SSI) payments, under Title XVI, and payments with partial withholding to repay a debt owed to Social Security are not levied through the FPLP.
-Beginning February 2011, the FPLP may exclude certain delinquent taxpayers who receive social security payments if their income falls at or below certain established levels, based on the Department of Health and Human Services poverty guidelines.
+Beginning February 2011, the FPLP excludes certain delinquent taxpayers who receive social security payments if their income falls at or below certain established levels, based on the Department of Health and Human Services poverty guidelines.

 Before your Social Security benefits are included in the FPLP, we will send you a final notice of our intent to levy, with appeal rights, if one has not already been issued.
 If we don't hear from you, or if you have already received this notice, we will send you an additional notice CP 91 or CP 298, Final Notice Before Levy on Social Security Benefits, explaining that your Social Security benefits may be levied.
 See Tax Information for Appeals for additional information about your appeal rights.

 You have 30 days from the date of this notice to make arrangements to pay your tax debt before we begin deducting 15 percent from your monthly benefit.
 See Publication 594, The IRS Collection Process, and Publication 1, Your Rights as a Taxpayer, for additional information.